Dil To Pagal Hai: Plot

-Meanwhile, Nisha injures her leg During rehearsals for the upcoming play, and the doctor says she should not dance for a few months.
-Rahul needs a new woman to play the lead role in the play.
-He comes across Pooja dancing one day, and believes she is perfect for the role.
-He begs her to come to their rehearsals and she agrees.
-Rahul and Pooja become close friends.
-Nisha soon returns from the hospital and is upset that she has been replaced.
-Upon learning that Rahul loves Pooja, she becomes very jealous of Pooja.
-Knowing that Rahul does not reciprocate her love, she decides to leave for London.
+Meanwhile, Nisha injures her leg during rehearsals for the upcoming play, and the doctor advises her to take bed rest and not dance for a few months.
+In search of a new dancer to replace Nisha in the play, he comes across Pooja dancing one day, and believes she is perfect for the role.
+He begs her to come to their rehearsals and after much hesitation, she agrees.
+Eventually, Rahul and Pooja become close friends.
+Nisha soon returns from the hospital and is upset that she has been replaced, and becomes very jealous upon learning that Rahul likes Pooja.
+Knowing that Rahul does not reciprocate her love, she decides to leave for London to visit her parents.
 Throughout rehearsals, Rahul and Pooja find themselves falling for one another.
 When Rahul drops Pooja home one day, he starts whistling his tune, making Pooja realize that she has fallen for the man with the tune she so often heard.
-The next day, the two go to meet Pooja's old dance tutor, who Pooja addresses as Tayi, who figures that the two are ardently in love.
+The next day, the two go to meet Pooja's old dance tutor, who Pooja addresses as Tai, who figures that the two are ardently in love.
 At the wedding of two members of the dance troupe, Rahul and Pooja share an intimate moment, but are unsure how to express their love for each other.

-A few days before the premiere, Ajay arrives at the rehearsal hall to surprise Pooja.
+A few days before the premiere of the play, Ajay arrives at the rehearsal hall to surprise Pooja.
 He tells everyone that he is her fiancé.
 Rahul is heartbroken, but tries not to show it.
-Nisha, who has returned, notices Rahul's devastation and explains how she too was devastated when he did not love her in return.
+Nisha, who has returned from London, notices Rahul's devastation and explains how she too was devastated when he did not love her in return.
 Rahul edits the end of the play to reflect his heartbreak, in contrast to his usual style of always giving a happy ending.
 On the night of the premiere, as Rahul and Pooja's characters are about to break up on stage, Ajay plays a recorded tape Pooja was going to send him before his proposal, where she described how she felt about Rahul.
 Ajay is indirectly telling Pooja that she and Rahul are meant to be together.
 Pooja now realizes she truly loves Rahul and the two confess their love on stage as the audience applauds them, giving the play a happy ending once again.
-Also, backstage, Ajay ends up asking Nisha whether she is already married or not (implying him getting interested in her).
+Backstage, Ajay ends up asking Nisha whether she is already married or not, implying his interest in her.